 - revoke access to linked applications.

 On-call schedules allow you to create rotations so that users are only notified when they should be.
-Schedules are available on the Basic, Standard, and Enterprise plans.
+Schedules are available on Platform Team, Platform Business, and Enterprise.

 You can create a schedule under Configuration → Schedules → New On-Call Schedule.
 Add users to the shift (schedule layer), select how frequently the shift rotates, and at what time the shift is handed off to the next user.